-19. This list describes mentoring strategies that are effective ways to support students' STEM educational and career pathways.
-The list also includes items that reflect AEOP and Army priorities.
-From this list, please indicate which strategies you used when working with your student(s) in SEAP.(Required)
+\20.
+MENTORING STRATEGIES - This list describes mentoring strategies that are effective ways to support students' STEM educational and career pathways.
+From this list, please indicate which strategies you used when working with your apprentice(s)(\Required)

-Yes - I used this strategy No - I did not use this strategy Asking my student(s) about their educational and/or career goals 0 0 Recommending extracurricular programs that align with students' goals 0 0 Recommending Army Educational Outreach Programs that align with students' goals 0 0 Providing guidance about educational pathways that will prepare my student(s) for a STEM career 0 0 Discussing STEM career opportunities within the DoD or other government agencies 0 0 Discussing STEM career opportunities in private industry or academia 0 0 Discussing the economic, political, ethical, and/or social context of a STEM career 0 0 Recommending student and professional organizations in STEM to my student(s) 0 0 Helping students build a professional network in a STEM field 0 0

-Helping my student(s) with their resume, application, personal statement, and/or interview preparations 0 0 -- --- ---
+Select one per row.
+Yes - I used this No - I did not use strategy this strategy \Asking my student(s) about their educational and/or career Ο Ο goals \Recommending extracurricular programs that align with Ο Ο students' goals \Recommending Army Educational Outreach Programs that Ο Ο align with students' goals \Providing guidance about educational pathways that will Ο Ο prepare my student(s) for a STEM career \Discussing STEM career opportunities within the DoD or other Ο Ο government agencies \Discussing STEM career opportunities in private industry or Ο Ο academia \Discussing the economic, political, ethical, and/or social Ο Ο context of a STEM career \Recommending student and professional organizations in Ο Ο STEM to my student(s) Ο Ο \Helping students build a professional network in a STEM field \Helping my student(s) with their resume, application, Ο Ο personal statement, and/or interview preparations